 The Grocery Game Challenge -GGC (2012-2017) open world-wide is a food budget challenge for you and only you while hanging out with a gang of other like-minded savers.

 The idea is to motivate you to challenge your grocery budget each time you shop.
 Most often when we feel like we are part of a group of like-minded people on the same journey it makes it fun to report back how you’ve done with your shopping trip as in this case.

 Every Tuesday I post the Grocery Game Challenge which helped my family and countless others who have been posting their shops over the past almost 5 years track and push us to stick to our grocery budget.

 We also have a monthly stockpile budget of $25 which we use if necessary to stock up on any great deals we find.
-We have committed to one shop free week per month and are encouraging others to do this as well.
+In 2017 we have committed to one shop-free week per month and are encouraging others to do this as well.
 We suffer in this category so this year is the year we buckle down.

 Object of the Grocery Game Challenge